FlyingRobots-Pequi/robot-drone/README.md

 - `src`: Source code.
 - `tests`: Automated tests.
 - `examples`: Usage examples and demonstrations.

+Plus, the repository must contain a description and tags related to the team and the workin area.

 ## Best Practices
 1. **Commits and Messages**: